davidmurdoch/ga-localstorage/README.md

   4. Do whatever you want with it.
     - you should probably output it between a `<script>` and a `</script>` right before `</body>`.

-## Disclaimer

-This isn't being merged into HTML5 Boilerplate for good reason: the Google Analytics team thought it was a risky idea.
-Read the [History](#user-content-history) section below for more info.

 ## History ##

 Read [Google Async Analytics using LocalStorage](https://davidmurdoch.com/2014/09/22/google-async-analytics-using-localstorage/) for the back story.

-Read [Use localStorage for Google Analytics tracking when available #1444](https://github.com/h5bp/html5-boilerplate/issues/1444) for why this isn't going to land in [HTML5 Boilerplate](http://html5boilerplate.com/).
+Read [Use localStorage for Google Analytics tracking when available #1444](https://github.com/h5bp/html5-boilerplate/issues/1444) for more fun [HTML5 Boilerplate](http://html5boilerplate.com/).

 ## Feedback ##